 Andy Hamilton studied at St Andrews University for his MA, M.Phil and PhD.
-His PhD, awarded 1987, was "The Self and Self-Consciousness", and his supervisor Crispin Wright.
+His PhD (1987), was "The Self and Self-Consciousness", supervised by Crispin Wright.
 He subsequently taught at every pre-Thatcherite university in Scotland except Aberdeen and Glasgow, was a Leverhulme Research Fellow at Sheffield 1988-90, and then a Lecturer at Stirling and Keele before arriving at Durham in 1994.
 He has supervised a range of PhD students in philosophy of mind and aesthetics.
-He has been working on the topic of self-consciousness since his Ph.D., although he now recognises, rather late in the day, that it is simply too difficult.
-However, he has published several articles on it in Philosophical Quarterly, European Journal of Philosophy and Australasian Journal of Philosophy; and a monograph, "The Self in Question: Memory, the Body and Self-Consciousness", has just been published by Palgrave Macmillan (2013).
+He has been working on the topic of self-consciousness since his Ph.D., although he now recognises that it is simply too difficult.
+However, he has published several articles on it in Philosophical Quarterly, European Journal of Philosophy and Australasian Journal of Philosophy; and a monograph, "The Self in Question: Memory, the Body and Self-Consciousness", is published by Palgrave Macmillan (2013).
 His areas of research are Philosophy of Mind, History of 19th and 20th Century Philosophy, and Wittgenstein, but he is now working more in Aesthetics and Political Philosophy, and has published articles in British Journal of Aesthetics.
 A monograph, "Aesthetics and Music", was published by Continuum in 2007, and a book on improvisation, "The Art of the Improviser", written with jazz saxophonist Lee Konitz, appeared in the same year, published by Michigan University Press.
-The Routledge Philosophy Guidebook "Wittgenstein and On Certainty" is due to appear in 2014.
+The Routledge Philosophy Guidebook "Wittgenstein and On Certainty" appeared in 2014.

-He is a jazz pianist and writes for "The Wire" and other contemporary music magazines on contemporary composition and improvised music.
-This expertise has led to the creation of an Impact Case Study on "Aesthetics of Improvisation", submitted to REF 2014.
-A workshop on the topic, involving leading musicians from jazz, improvised music and contemporary composition, was held in Durham in May 2013, and further projects are planned as part of REF 2020.
+He is a jazz pianist and writes for "The Wire" and other contemporary music magazines, on jazz, contemporary composition and improvised music.
+This expertise has led to the creation of an Impact Case Study on "Aesthetics of Improvisation", for REF 2014.
+A workshop on the topic, involving leading musicians from jazz, improvised music and contemporary composition, was held in Durham in May 2013, and a further workshop will take place in April 2016, as part of a project for REF 2020.